- Creating a new deployment/subscription

 How to initiate a rolling node replacement to change plans

-- From your account’s Home page, navigate to the deployment you wish to change plan
+- From your account’s Home page, navigate to the deployment whose plan you wish to change.

-- Click the “Change to….” button to start the rolling node replacement process
+- Click the “Change to….” button and confirm that you want to proceed.
+This will automatically initiate a rolling node replacement to change your plan.

 Managing your subscriptions